rollingedit/YouTube-Album-Splitter/README.md

 ## How It Works

 The released version is one `.bat` file on purpose.
-A cleaner developer version could be split into separate files, but that would make normal users download and keep multiple scripts together.
+A contemporary version could be split into separate files, but that would make normal users download and keep multiple scripts together.
 This tool hides that complexity inside one double-click file.

 Conceptually, the tool is still organized in layers: